PyDrocsid/cogs/moderation/autoclear/documentation.md

 # AutoClear

-This cog automatically deletes messages that have exceeded a certain age from configured channels.
+Contains functionality to delete messages that have exceeded a certain age from configured channels.
 Pinned messages are excluded from this and are not deleted.

 ## `autoclear`

+Contains subcommands to manage the automatic message deletion. <br>
-The `.autoclear` command shows a list of all configured channels with their respective TTLs (time to live) in minutes.
+If not subcommand is given, this command shows a list of all configured channels with their respective TTLs (time to live) in minutes.
 Unpinned messages in one of those channels will be deleted when their age exceeds this TTL.

 Usage: